onspli/chess/docs/README.md

 "Q" (White can castle queenside), "k" (Black can castle kingside), and/or "q" (Black can castle queenside).
 A move that temporarily prevents castling does not negate this notation.
+Shredder-FEN is also supported - instead of K and Q the letters of files containing rooks are used.
+For standard chess its AHah.
+X-FEN is not supported.